The strategic way to determine what to keep doing, what to pause & what to stop altogether to avoid burnout.

 Here’s the difference between prioritisation and ruthless prioritisation, and how you can start making it a habit to relieve anxiety and reduce the risk of burning out.

 The easiest way to do it is through Beamible.
 I’m not just saying that because I work for Beamible - the platform is actually built for things like ruthless prioritisation.
-(You can grab a 14 day free trial here).

 With or without the platform, you’ll need to take a step back and make a list of your weekly activities.
 An ‘activity’ in this context will be a bundle of work, so something like ‘client meetings’ or ‘prospecting calls’ if you were a BDM.
 It might be something like ‘strategy planning’ or ‘replying to social comments’ if you were in Marketing.
 This is a great resource for getting that first list of activities right, or if you’re using Beamible there are templates built in to get you started.
+You can also use our new AI feature to build your role in seconds!

 Put an approximate number of hours that you spend on each activity next to it.
 Don’t worry if this isn’t exact - the idea is to understand time spent on one activity relative to another.
 By the end of this exercise, you should have a list of your weekly activities that roughly resembles your job description.
+Or you won’t, and you’re realise that the scope of your role has outgrown your job description (a red flag that you need Beamible!)

 Now that you have your list of activities and approximately how much time you’re spending on each, let’s gather some insights!